SNIA/reanimator-lttng/README.md

 1. Run `build-reanimator-lttng.sh`
     * Run with `--install-packages` to install any missing packages
 1. The `lttng-client` executable will be located under the `build` directory
+1. Disable `sudo` prompts.
+Re-Animator LTTng components call `system(3)` with `sudo`.
+Alternatively, one may remove all instances of `sudo`, recompile, and run as root.

 ## Installing Re-Animator Linux Kernel Modifications